angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 _miscellaneous_ however there are some important pieces in here that are fundamental to the deck.
-A lot of these cards do have a lot of usage outside of the Doomsday pile but the reason they are in the deck is often to be searched up and utilised as part of your combo.
-Examples like Echo can be used to build piles that have backup plan or maximise the cards you obtain in them whilst cards like Relic can be use to protect your graveyard against Endurance.
+A lot of these cards do have a lot of usage outside of the Doomsday pile but the reason they are in the deck is often to be searched up and utilized as part of your combo.
+Examples like Echo can be used to build piles that have a backup plan or maximize the cards you obtain in them whilst cards like Relic can be used to protect your graveyard against Endurance.
 In theory almost all of these are optional extras apart from one key component:
 :card[Thassa's Oracle].